The United Nations estimates there may be as many as 23 billion chickens on this planet right now.

 Phase 3: Pullet (Adolescent)

-The pullet stage is often forgotten about when you think about chicken development.
+The pullet stage is often forgotten when you think about chicken development.
 As it turns out, chickens are just like people in this way – they have to become teenagers before they become adults.

 Phase 4: Adult